oomph-lib/oomph-lib/README.md

   in the code.

-When building the code with CMake, the `CMakeLists.txt` file specifies the name of the executable via the NAME argument to the `oomph_add_executable` function.
-Similarly, the source code(s) to be compiled are listed in the SOURCES variable.

-The function also accepts the optional flags
+To accommodate such additional flags, the `oomph_add_exectutable()` function also accepts the optional flags

 - `CXX_OPTIONS`: this should be used for compiler flags (e.g. `-Wall`, `-g`).
 Note that these tend to be compiler specific (i.e. not every compiler will use -g to compile with debug information).
 - `CXX_DEFINITIONS`: this should be used to define compiler macros such as `REFINEABLE`.
 Note that this keyword does not include the `-D` prefix; CMake will automatically prepend that for you (if this is what the compiler requires).